 Genomic DNA was extracted from T0 plants using a quick genomic DNA extraction protocol.
 Briefly, small pieces of leaf tissue were flash frozen in liquid nitrogen and ground in a bead mill (Qiagen).
 Tissue powder was incubated in extraction buffer (100 mM Tris-HCl pH9.5, 250 mM KCl, 10 mM EDTA) for 10 min at 95°C followed by 5 min on ice.
-Extracts were combined with one volume of 3% BSA, vigorously vortexed, and spun at 13.000 rpm for 1 min.
+Extracts were combined with one volume of 3% BSA, vigorously vortexed, and spun at 13,000 rpm for 1 min.
 One microliter supernatant was used as template for PCR using primers flanking the gRNA target sites.
-PCR products were separated on agarose gels and purified for Sanger Sequencing (Microsynth) using ExoSAP-IT reagent (NEB).
+PCR products were separated on agarose gels and purified for Sanger Sequencing (Microsynth) using ExoSAP-IT reagent (Thermo Fisher Scientific).
 Chimeric PCR products were subcloned before sequencing using StrataClone PCR cloning kits (Agilent).

-High-throughput genotyping of T1 individuals was conducted by barcoded amplicon sequencing according to Liu et al., 2021 with minor modifications [47].
-Briefly, gene-specific amplicons were diluted ten-fold before barcoding and pools of barcoded amplicons were gel-purified (NEB

-Monarch DNA gel extraction) before Illumina library preparation and sequencing (Amplicon-EZ service at Genewiz).
-Editing efficiencies were quantified from a total of 194,590 aligned reads using the CRISPResso2 software (--min_frequency_alleles_around_cut_to_plot 0.1 -- quantification_window_size 50) [48].
-All oligos used in this study are listed in Supplementary Tables 2-4.
+High-throughput genotyping of T1 individuals was conducted by barcoded amplicon sequencing according to Liu et al. (2021) with minor modifications [57].
+Briefly, gene-specific amplicons were diluted ten-fold before barcoding and pools of barcoded amplicons were gel-purified (NEB Monarch DNA gel extraction) before Illumina library preparation and sequencing (Amplicon-EZ service at Genewiz).
+Editing efficiencies were quantified from a total of 194,590 aligned reads using the CRISPResso2 software (--min\frequency\alleles\around\cut\to\plot 0.1 --quantification\window\ size 50) [58].
+All oligos used in this study are listed in Additional file 2: Tables S6-S8.